cuvva/terms/terms.md

 These Terms are provided by Cuvva Limited (**Cuvva, we, our**) a company incorporated in England (no. 08907985) with registered office 12 Mallow Street, London, EC1Y 8RQ.
 We're authorised and regulated by the Financial Conduct Authority under number 690273.
 And we're registered with the Information Commissioner's Office under number ZA056769.

 These Terms will be legally binding when you accept them.
 We'll make small changes from time-to-time, so come back and read these Terms now and again.
-We'll notify you by e-mail or by a notification in the app or website if we make material changes, so you can read and let us know if you accept the updated version.
+We'll notify you by email or by a notification in the app or website if we make material changes, so you can read and let us know if you accept the updated version.

 ## 2. Our Services

 We're an independent insurance intermediary acting on your behalf to arrange either of two products (**Products**): short-term motor insurance (**Short-term**); and/or travel insurance (**Travel**).

 The Products are underwritten by insurance companies (**Insurers**), not Cuvva.
 To purchase a Product, you need to agree to a contract with the relevant Insurer (**Insurance Contract**).
 This will govern the terms and conditions on which the nominated vehicle is insured or individuals are insured.